KIsmoilov/Bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math-Magicians <a name="about-project"></a>
+# 📖 Bookstore <a name="about-project"></a>

-"Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.
+"Bookstore CMS" is a website for all book lovers.
+It is a Single Page App (SPA) that allows users to observe displayed list of book with the features of adding and removing books.

 ## 🛠 Built With <a name="built-with"></a>